 Built to last, most of the world’s great castles have stood for hundreds of years.
-But the ones crafted every July at the annual Imperial Beach Sun & Sea Festival, 14 miles south of downtown San Diego, may only last as long as the next high tide.
-While they’re around, though, these castles are nothing short of magnificent.
+But the ones crafted at the annual Imperial Beach Sun & Sea Festival, 14 miles south of San Diego, may only last as long as the next high tide.
+While they’re around, though, these castles are nothing short of magnificent

 In a six-hour building period, top sandcastle artists hustle to rapidly sculpt structures that you absolutely need to see to believe, complete with staircases, ramparts, and flying buttresses.
 The planning and design required for these ephemeral palaces and other eye-popping creations can take months.
 But competitors have noted that plenty also depends on conditions the day of the event.
 “Everything makes a difference,” explained competitor Leonard Gonzales Jr. in one interview.
 “The different kinds of sand, the sun conditions—there are just so many variables.”